jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Inheritance/task.md

 {}
 ```

-After the arguments' list comes the semicolon `:`, followed by the list of the object's fields.
+After the argument list comes the colon `:`, followed by a list of the object's fields.
-The value, provided in the brackets next to the field's name, is used to initialize the corresponding field.
+The value provided in the brackets next to the field's name is used to initialize the corresponding field.
 Please note that the order of the fields in the _constructor initializer list_ is important.
 It should match the order in which the fields are declared in the class.
 After the constructor initializer list comes the constructor body `{}` (empty in this case).
-Similarly, as regular methods, it can contain arbitrary C++ statements.
+Just like regular methods, it can contain any C++ statements.

 A constructor has its counterpart — the _destructor_ method,
-which should have the same name as a class prefixed with `~`.
+which should have the same name as the class prefixed with `~`.
-It is a method called automatically before destruction of the object to perform some clean-up routines.
+This method is automatically called before the destruction of an object to perform some clean-up routines.
-A class can have several constructors taking different arguments,
+A class can have several constructors with different arguments,
-but there could only one destructor taking no arguments.
+but there can be only one destructor, which does not take any arguments.

-In fact, you may have already seen the destructor on the previous step:
+In fact, you may have already seen a destructor in the previous step:
-a class `GameObject` has a virtual destructor `~GameObject()`.
+the `GameObject` class has a virtual destructor `~GameObject()`.
 The `= default` syntax at the end of its definition indicates that
-this destructor has default auto-generated implementation.
+this destructor has a default auto-generated implementation.

 As we will see later in the course, constructors and destructors have a pivotal role in C++.

 Going back to the `CircleGameObject` class, consider its methods.
-Some of them, like `getPosition` and `setPosition`, are just re-declared methods of the `GameObject` class.
+Some of them, like `getPosition` and `setPosition`, are just redeclarations of methods from the `GameObject` class.
-The keyword `override` at the end of the methods' declarations indicates this fact.
+The keyword `override` at the end of these methods' declarations indicates this fact.

 However, unlike the `GameObject` class, the `CircleGameObject` class can actually define the behavior of these methods.
 To be precise, it is your task to implement some of them,